matyus/matyus.github.com/works-cited.md

 # Works cited

-Books I've read and quoted on this website will be cited here.
+Sources I've read and quoted on this website will be cited here.

+* “Etsy's Debriefing Facilitation Guide for Blameless Postmortems.”
+Code as Craft, 18 Nov.
+2016, codeascraft.com/2016/11/17/debriefing-facilitation-guide/.
 * FIBA.
 “Spurs Philosophy System Basics - Gregg Popovich - Basketball Fundamentals.”
 YouTube, YouTube, 17 Mar.
 2016, https://youtube.com/watch?v=XBZTPtENQCY.
 * Fournier, Camille.
 The Manager's Path: a Guide for Tech Leaders Navigating Growth and Change.
 O'Reilly Media, 2017.
 * Lencioni, Patrick.
 The Five Dysfunctions of a Team: A Leadership Fable.
 Jossey-Bass, 2002.